 This is a self directed learning module which is reported in a dissertation between 15,000 and 20,000 words.
 The dissertation must be an original piece of work by the student on a topic relevant to the theme of Spatial Planning and is a mandatory requirement for the award of the masters degree.
 The dissertation offers each student an opportunity to explore, on an in-depth basis, a particular and specialised problem or aspect of planning.

 The course is presented on a part-time basis through a five semester cycle.
 During each of semesters one to four, attendance will be required for four full-time periods of one week as well as one weekend seminar.

 Total course attendance over the 2½ years will therefore amount to sixteen weeks of lectures and tutorials, weekend seminars and exam periods.
 Written examinations will be held at the end of years one and two.
 During the fifth and final semester, students work primarily on their dissertation.

-The programme has an active alumni, the Spatial Planning Graduate Network.
-A survey of all graduates found that: -
+The course has an active alumni, the Spatial Planning Graduate Network.
+A survey of all graduates found that:

 - 90% of respondents said their career progressed following the course with 79% attributing this to the course

 - 92% of graduates said they would recommend the course to a friend or colleague